Swedes and Swimmers

 In the post-war period the growth of road transport made the continuation of the Swedes and Swimmers unnecessary.
 Following nationalisation in 1948 the line became part of the Eastern Region of British Railways.
 The passenger service had not been restored after the war and by the July 1950 timetable change the only remaining traffic was the weekday "as required" freight service typically worked by a former GER 0-6-0T.
 Freight continued until 4th August 1951 when the line was closed completely.
 The track was lifted in February 1952 and the rail-over bridges were demolished, although the ballast remained.

 A short two-mile spur of the line remained at the Wymondham end at Hethel until 1976 and in December 1954 this was used to stable the royal train overnight.
 The spur was subsequently used by Archie King for scrap railway carriages, the wooden superstructures being burnt before the steel undercarriage was broken up.
 Eventually the scrap dealer realised that there was a market for the more valuable pieces of ornament in the carriages, and they were removed before being torched.
 In 1967 the North Norfolk Railway rescued the Gresley Quad set of coaches from this scrapyard.
+In 1970 the actual carriage that had been robbed in the Great Train Robbery seven years earlier was burned here, in the presence of police and Post Office representatives, in order to avoid it becoming the target of souvenir hunters.
 Wymondham North Junction was removed on 3 August 1976 although the signal box had been closed at an earlier date

 A series of articles about the Swedes and Swimmers was published by "Railway Ron" in the Forncett Flyer and material from these articles will be reproduced here in due course.